bcornec/wod-set/profile/ADMIN-GUIDE.md

 We will start with the simpliest scenario: A public-only approach.
 Then we will dive into the specificities related to the private approach, which will require the reading of the public-only approach anyway.

-## Public-only Deployment: No private backend nor private workshops
+## Public-only Deployment: No private wod-backend nor private workshops

 **Important Note:**  *This part is compulsory for any type of deployment, public only or public+private.*

-### Backend server preparation
+### wod-backend server preparation

 The installation process is handled by a dedicated repo : [wod-install](https://github.com/Workshops-on-Demand/wod-install).
 This repo needs to be cloned on every single machine  constituting the WoD architecture.
-Before cloning the `wod-install` repository, you will need to prepare the server that will host the backend features.
+Before cloning the `wod-install` repository, you will need to prepare the server that will host the wod-backend features.
 When ready, you will proceed with the cloning and then the installation process.

 #### Prerequesites

-In order to setup the backend server, you will need:
+In order to setup the wod-backend server, you will need:

 * A fresh minimal OS install on physical/virtualized server running Ubuntu 24.04 leveraging any deployment mechanism of your choice.(e.g. through [iLO](https://en.wikipedia.org/wiki/HPE_Integrated_Lights-Out), automatic installation with [preseed](https://wiki.debian.org/DebianInstaller/Preseed), [virt-lightning](https://github.com/virt-lightning/virt-lightning), etc...).
 * A Linux account with sudo priviledges on your Linux distro.
 Name it `install`